 No caps on pain and suffering

-In some states, there is a cap on some components of a personal injury claim or the component is not allowed at all.
-The cap is usually on what are called non-economic damages.
+In some states, there is a cap on some components of a personal injury claim, or the component is not allowed at all.
+The cap is usually on what is called non-economic damages.
 That excludes medical costs, including any future medical costs, as well as lost earnings as these are regarded as “economic” damages.

 The main component can be a substantial part of a personal injury claim.
 It is called “pain and suffering” and quite literally it is compensation for the pain experienced because of the injury and the suffering the injury has caused.